 While we try to accommodate every request, we work within some limits defined by IRS rules, human capacity of our staff, and technical limitations.

-OCF will only process payouts approved by an admin of the initiative.
+OCF will only process payouts approved by an admin of the Collective.

 All expenditures must be allowable under 501(c)(3) regulations.